GRAMBOS34/Rowan-bragging-detector/README.md

 Aug.
 15, 2022 (20:11): Started working on the connection code :D

 Aug.
 15, 2022 (20:14): Figured out that I can't connect to Messenger using code so I'll try something else (Maybe screen scraping idk)

-Aug.
-15, 2022 (20:17): Found an unofficial fb api (https://github.com/Schmavery/facebook-chat-api) so I'll try using that